anarnuri/anarnuri.github.io/_projects/9_project.md

 ---
 layout: page
-title: Dual-Decoder LLaMa Transformer for Mechanism Synthesis Using Coupler Curve Images
+title: Mechformer.
+A Dual-Decoder Transformer with RMSNorm and SwiGLU for Mechanism Synthesis
 importance: 1
 category: Projects
 related_publications: false